sarahconnollybristol/cs-uob.github.io/PGT/Summer/individual.md

 Projects are assessed in August/September by a demonstration and viva relating to the work completed and by a report.
 In the case of a group project, students do a joint demonstration and viva and submit both a joint report and individual reports, with the latter covering individual contributions and evaluations of the project.
-(Do we have a percentage breakdown?)